 This market share means that OPEC's actions have a significant impact on global oil prices.
 Saudi Arabia, which produces the crudest oil in OPEC, has a particularly frequent impact on oil prices.
 When OPEC production objectives are lowered in the past, crude oil prices have risen.

-These organizations alter their oil production capabilities in response to the highly dynamic economic and geopolitical developments, which influences the oil supply levels and causes volatility in oil prices.
+These organizations alter their oil production capabilities in response to the highly dynamic economic and geopolitical developments, which influence the oil supply levels and cause volatility in oil prices.

 How does OPEC change the oil price?

 In order to alter the price of oil, OPEC modifies production levels.
 Its members can lower their production quotas to reduce supply if they desire to raise the price of oil.
 Alternatively, if they want to boost supply and lower the price of oil, they might raise their production limits.
 Oil prices will go in the desired direction if demand doesn't change.